Biographical Summary

 Click here for list of biographies, etc.

-Brian J Ford on a recent lecture tour
+Brian J Ford

 Ford’s work has revolutionised many major areas of science.
-His two satires, Cult of the Expert and Nonscience, helped demystify science and his BBC programmes (Science Now, for instance) broke new ground in the public accessibility of science.
-His major TV series Food for Thought was in the network top ten within its second week of transmission; it is still used as a teaching aid on video cassette.
+His BBC programmes (Science Now, for instance) broke new ground in the public accessibility of science and were enthusiastically reviewed.
+His major TV series Food for Thought was in the network top ten within its second week of transmission; it was widely used as a teaching aid in schools.
 From this stemmed his popular work The Food Book and his recent book The Future of Food.
 Another pioneering title was Microbe Power - Tomorrow’s Revolution, for this painted a detailed portrait of the importance of microorganisms.
 Ford’s microscope books, from Revealing Lens and Optical Microscope Manual to the more recent Single Lens and Leeuwenhoek Legacy have revolutionised our understanding of the development of this important branch of science.
 He works in London, Cambridge, Brussels and Chicago.
-In England he was highly influential as a Director of Mensa, and a member of Council and a Director of the National Science Centre project, whilst in the USA he is on the boards of the McCrone Research Institute and the Van Leeuwenhoek Institute.
-At Cambridge University he serves on Council of the Society for the Application of Research and the Friends of the University Library.
+In England he was highly influential as a Director of Mensa, and a member of Council and a Director of the National Science Centre project, whilst in the USA he has served on the boards of the McCrone Research Institute and the Van Leeuwenhoek Institute, has been appointed adviser to the National Science Foundation and is an Emeritus Fellow of the New York Academy of Science.
+At Cambridge University he is President Emeritus of the Society for the Application of Research, and served for many years as a Member of Council of the Friends of Cambridge University Library.

-Among many posts, he held a Fellowship at the Open University; he is now at Gonville and Caius College, Cambridge University and an honorary Member of Keynes College at the University of Kent.
-He is Visiting Professor at the Beyond Distance Research Alliance, University of Leicester.
-He is Chairman of the Committee for the History of Biology Network and former Member of Council at the Institute of Biology, London; member of Council at the Society for the Application of Research at Cambridge University, Honorary Surveyor of Scientific Instruments and past Member of Council of the Linnean Society of London.
-He has travelled and lectured widely across Europe and the United States (where he has an annual lectureship), North and West Africa and the Middle East, China, Japan, India, Indonesia, Malaysia including North Borneo, Thailand and Singapore; Australia including Tasmania, New Zealand, visiting Brazil, Paraguay and Argentina.
+Among many posts, he held a Fellowship at the Open University from 2001, in 2004 he was elected a Member of the Room (the senior combination room) at Gonville and Caius College, Cambridge University and he is an honorary Member of Keynes College at the University of Kent.
+In 2005 he was appointed Visiting Professor at the University of Leicester.
+He was Chairman of the Committee for the History of Biology Network and former Member of Council at the Institute of Biology, London; hold the position of Honorary Surveyor of Scientific Instruments and is a past Member of Council and Officer of the Linnean Society of London.
+He has travelled and lectured widely across Europe and the United States (where he has an annual lectureship), North and West Africa and the Middle East, China, Japan, India, Indonesia, Malaysia including Borneo, Thailand and Singapore; Australia including Tasmania; New Zealand, also visiting Brazil, Paraguay and Argentina.
+He has travelled widely in both Arctic and Antarctic regions.
 He is an enthusiastic student of island habitats, and has visited islands in the Pacific, the Mediterranean, the Aegean, Great Barrier Reef, Red Sea, extensively in the Caribbean, the Bahamas and the Cape Verde islands.
 He has played keyboards in a rock band, and can shoot, deep-sea dive, langlauf ski and fly a plane.
 An accomplished photographer (he has won many awards for his scientific photographs) he has also published poetry, cartoons and illustrations, and has appeared on television playing rhythm and blues.
-Recently he produced a microscope manual given to British schools as part of Science Year, and has published a book on GM crops that is receiving enthusiastic reviews.
+He produced a microscope manual given to British schools as part of Science Year, and has published a book on GM crops that received enthusiastic reviews.
+In recent years he has been researching topics including spontaneous human combustion and the evolution of dinosaurs and many other research topics in science.
+He also presents lectures around the world, and is a frequent guest speaker on international cruise ships.